openanalytics/crane-pip/README.md

 # Crane-pip

-`crane pip` allows installation of python packages from a private index secured by OAuth 2.0 authentication (provided by a crane server).
+`crane pip` allows installation of python packages from a private index secured by OAuth 2.0 authentication (provided by a [Crane](https://craneserver.net/) server).

 ## Features